MohamedAElkhateeb/news_app/README.md

 flutter run
 🔥 Firebase Setup
 This project integrates with Firebase Firestore to save user preferences and favorite articles.

 Make sure to:

 Create a Firebase project

-Add google-services.json (Android) or GoogleService-Info.plist (iOS)
+Add google-services.json (for Android) or GoogleService-Info.plist (for iOS)

-Run:
+Run the following command to configure Firebase:

 bash
 Copy
 Edit
 flutterfire configure
 🌐 API Integration
-This app uses the NewsAPI.org or a similar service to fetch real-time news data, including headlines, descriptions, images, and metadata.
+This app uses the NewsAPI.org (or a similar service) to fetch real-time news data including:

+Article headlines

+Descriptions

+Images

+Publication dates

+Source information

 📱 Screenshots
 Home	Article	Favorites